 You should also avoid contact with pregnant animals when they are giving birth.
 Be sure to use proper hygiene following any contact with animals.

-The time period is highly variable, but symptoms usually appear within 5 to 30 days.
+The time period varies, but symptoms usually appear within five to 30 days.
+Symptoms include: